 The secret about cold brew is that it’s actually not that complicated to make, even if a glass of it costs $5 at your favorite coffee shop.
 “It just takes time and the right tools,” says Claire Chan, owner of the Elk in Manhattan’s West Village.
 And as our colleagues at Grub Street have wisely pointed out, using a cold-brew coffee maker at home is the cheapest way to get your fix.
-To help you master the art of making your own at home (and maybe save some cash while it’s still iced-coffee season), I talked with seven New York City baristas, roasters, and coffee-shop owners about their favorite cold-brew makers and iced-coffee-making methods.
+To help you master the art of making your own at home (and maybe save some cash while it’s still iced-coffee season), we talked with eight New York City baristas, roasters, and coffee-shop owners about their favorite cold brew–makers and iced-coffee-making methods.
 These are the best ones for home brewers of any level.

 Shaak Shatursun, general manager of retail at Café Grumpy, likes the Filtron brewer.
 “I personally own one and use it to make cold brew in the summer, especially just before going on a road trip,” he says, adding that you can spot Filtron brewers in Café Grumpy itself.
 It’s how they make decaf cold brew.
-Mike Jones, retail manager at Variety Coffee Roasters, also recommends the Filtron.
+Mike Jones, owner of Barbara Coffee in Detroit, also recommends the Filtron.
 “The Filtron is very easy and very consistent, which are key factors in brewing good coffee at home.”

 Plus, you don’t need all that much gear to make it work.
 “There are measuring lines for how much water to add based on how much coffee you are using (12 ounces or one pound),” Shatursun explains, “which means you don’t have to use a scale.”
 The glass carafe in which you brew also serves as a storage container.